handgun50/PaperBoard/README.md

 There you can find a tutorial in PDF format.
 There you can find all the info about implementing and using this dashboard template.

+Now source folder includes only the necessary files to be able to use the dashboard.
+While sample folder includes all the project files from the sample app.

 <b>Links to the implemented libraries:</b>
 * Material Dialogs: https://github.com/afollestad/material-dialogs